SebsnT/path-fighter/README.md

 ## Local Development

-This tool and the associated website are build with [Nuxt 3](https://nuxt.com).
+This tool and the associated website are build with [Nuxt](https://nuxt.com).

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ### Setup